frintjs/frint/packages/frint-react/README.md

 The library already ships with a `Region` component, and a `RegionService`.

-We use the concept of regions for defining areas in our Components (either in a Root App or a Widget), where other Widgets can load themselves in.
+We use the concept of regions for defining areas in our Components, where other Apps can load themselves in.

 For example, imagine the Root component of our Root App above, we can define a Region named `sidebar` as follows: